devrampat/shopping-cart-pricing/Readme.md

-# 🛒 Shopping Basket Price Calculator
+# 🛒 Shopping Cart Price Calculator

-A program written in **TypeScript** (Javascript)that calculates the **total cost of a shopping basket**, applying special pricing offers where applicable.
+A program written in **TypeScript** (Javascript)that calculates the **total cost of a shopping cart**, applying special pricing offers where applicable.

 > 🕒 This solution is to be designed and followed with clean architecture principles with Object-Oriented Programming and Unit Testing.